JoeUgly/Ringfingers_Roster/README.md

 `C:\Users\jugly\Desktop\Downloads\rr.exe --lenient C:\Users\jugly\Desktop\DS3Videos\`

 The `--lenient` option will allow more entries into the output file, many of which will be false positives.\
-If you want to maximise the chances of detecting a player's name and you are not concerned about a bloated output file, then use this option.
+If you want to maximize the chances of detecting a player's name and you are not concerned about a bloated output file, then use this option.

 Conversely, if you feel that there are too many erroneous entries in the result file, then use the `--strict` option.\
 Note: A single misinterpreted character in either the prefix or suffix will cause the frame (and name) to be discarded.